The Procurator: Reception

-The website sino-cinema.com gave the film a rating of 6 out of 10, writing, "Part courtroom drama, part crime procedural, this ends up being not especially involving on either count, though a strong cast makes it watchable."
+Derek Elley of Sino-Cinema gave the film a rating of 6 out of 10, writing, "Part courtroom drama, part crime procedural, this ends up being not especially involving on either count, though a strong cast makes it watchable."

 Reviewer Joshua Polanski of bostonhassle.com wrote, "The genius of Mak’s storytelling is still there—one just has to be willing to do a little archeology to uncover it."

 Reviewer Kyle McGrath of lilithia.net wrote, "The Procurator is a stylish murder mystery with some refreshingly intriguing ideas and an exceptional cast.
 Peng’s script takes us in some unexpected directions while exploring aspects of the Chinese legal system that I personally was unaware of before now.
 While not every scene hits with the intended impact, Alan Mak's strong direction ensures that The Procurator remains a thrilling ride."

 Reviewer Carla Hay of Culture Mix wrote, "'The Procurator' is a very good but not outstanding legal thriller with some intriguing layers to the story. [...]
 'The Procurator' is a slick, sometimes-violent thriller that should please viewers who don’t want the answers to murder mysteries to be too obvious."

 Reviewer Jason of Jay's Movie Blog gave the film a rating of 2 and a half out of 4, writing, "Co-writer/director Alan Mak Siu-Fai looks for ways to inject something into what looks like an open and shut case, with the most consequential probably being Xia's fuzzy memory, although that is seemingly more for the audience than the courtroom for all that the attorneys mention it.
 Aside from that, everything winds up too tightly plotted, without any room for even the slightest of red herrings, and attempts to make the title character interesting fall flat. [...]
 It's a movie that has all the pieces for a good crime story and murder mystery, but for whatever reasons, Mak can't put them together in their best arrangement.
 Instead, he seems to take the most direct path from A to B when the genre demands it be sneakily circuitous."

 Reviewer Richard Gray of The Reel Bits gave the film a rating of 3 out of 5, writing, "Even as the courtroom summation attempts to tie it all together, I have to admit I still wasn’t entirely sure about it all.
 Still, THE PROCURATOR is never anything less than entertaining, and could certainly be fleshed out into a series of films in the future."